hackwin/opnsense-pc-install-instructions/README.md

 5. Install OS
 6. Choose WAN ethernet port
 7. Choose LAN ethernet port
+8. Configure your PC to turn itself back on after power loss
+	1. Setting may be in BIOS or a jumper on the motherboard

 # Where to find free support?
 * chat.freenode.net IRC room #OPNSense